 What are they?
 RSUs are company shares given as compensation.
 Employers often grant them in blocks that vest over a predetermined schedule.
 Sorry, fashionistas — vesting, in this case, has nothing to do with the sleeveless garment.
-Vesting is when you actually receive the shares and can choose what you want to do with them, i.e., sell or hold.
+Vesting is when you own the shares, and usually at that point, you can choose what you want to do with them, i.e., sell or hold.

 RSU Vesting Explained